-Scott Quillinan, senior director of research at the University of Wyoming – School of Energy Resources (SER), one of the foremost institutions in energy research, development and innovation, leads several research programs in Carbon Valley.
+Scott Quillinan, senior director of research at the University of Wyoming – School of Energy Resources (SER), one of the foremost institutions in energy research, development and innovation, leads several research programs in C-Valley.
 With a mission to help decarbonize fossil-based energy systems, Quillinan is dedicated to the development of new and added-value uses for coal; diversifying mining to include rare earth elements and critical minerals, and developing new energy technologies.
-Read more about Quillinan’s experience in Carbon Valley and the innovations the school is driving.
+Read more about Quillinan’s experience in C-Valley and the innovations the school is driving.

 Q: Can you provide details of your organization’s work in coal-to-product research or carbon capture reuse?
-How does your work benefit the Carbon Valley region in Campbell County and Gillette?
+How does your work benefit the C-Valley region in Campbell County and Gillette?

 Quillinan: SER has two thrusts in this space.
 The first is what we refer to as carbon engineering, which is under the leadership of Richard Horner, director of Carbon Capture and Conversion.
 It seeks to develop novel, marketable products derived from coal.
 The guiding principle for the carbon-engineering program is a focus on products that consume large volumes of Powder River Basin coal.
 We then identify opportunities to utilize existing Powder River Basin coal industry talents to create new coal-based manufacturing.
 Examples of the coal-to-product research include: building and construction materials, asphalt, paving and roofing materials, and agricultural soil amendment products.